 Each of our clients have their own bank of StreamField blocks they can use to create interesting pages of content, easily.
 They don’t have to bend their content to fit fixed page templates.
 Instead they are empowered with the building blocks to make pages that serve their content.

 Wagtail also has Snippets which is a clever way for small pieces of content to be stored in a bank for reuse.
-We’ve used snippets for testimonials, team profiles, calls to action and logo banks but Wagtail makes no assumptions about what we might use them for.
+We’ve used snippets for testimonials, people biogs, calls to action and logo banks.
+But Wagtail makes no assumptions about what we might use them for.
 That’s up to whatever our client needs.
 Snippets can work really well for those small pieces of content that are dotted throughout a website that would otherwise be an editorial nightmare to update – like when someone’s job title changes or a logo needs to be swapped.
-In Wagtails snippets, changing it once means you’re changing it throughout.
+In Wagtail snippets, changing it once means you’re changing it throughout.

 If you’re part of an editorial team your publishing workflow can be built into Wagtail.
 Authors can write content and submit it for review and publication by their editor, all through Wagtail.
 A handy comments feature means you can discuss edits with your team in-situ - it doesn’t have to get lost in your inbox or Slack channel.
 Articles can be scheduled for release and given an expiry date for easy housekeeping.